oberblastmeister/trashy/README.md

 Copyright (c) 2020 Brian Shu

-*trash-cli* is distributed under the terms of both the MIT license and the Apache License 2.0.
+*trashy* is distributed under the terms of both the MIT license and the Apache License 2.0.

 See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT)